-A printed copy of the patent search report and cited paperwork are additionally available upon request for an additional price.
+A printed copy of the patent search report and cited paperwork are also available upon request for an additional fee.
 CD copies of the search report and cited paperwork can be accessed upon request for no further cost.

 How Long Does a Patent Search Take to Complete?

-A patent search takes two weeks after you submit drawings and a written rationalization of your invention.
+A patent search takes two weeks after you submit drawings and a written explanation of your invention.